-Roots of Resilience, formerly the Pacific Northwest Center for Holistic Management (PNCHM) is the product of the collaborative effort of Managing Change Northwest, the Savory Institute, ranchers, farmers, university and extension educators, as well as other sustainability activists.
+Roots of Resilience is the product of the collaborative effort of Managing Change Northwest, ranchers, farmers, university and extension educators, as well as other sustainability activists.

 Holistic Management is a framework for making decisions that helps us to deal with the complexities of humans, the environment, and finances.
 It was developed by Allan Savory in the former Rhodesia – now Zimbabwe.

 Decades ago as a young game agent, he made many insightful observations as to why the grasslands were deteriorating.
 He discovered that it was not too many animals causing the problem, but the ways in which they were managed.
-His studies led to the creation of the Holistic Management Decision Making Framework.
+His studies led to the creation of the Holistic Management as a decision making framework to help restore the environment.
 He is a co-founder of the Savory Institute.

-Roots of Resilience – The Pacific Northwest Center for Holistic Management promotes restoration of the world’s grasslands through Holistic Management.
+Roots of Resilience promotes restoration of the world’s grasslands through the practice and the sharing of Holistic Management.
 We work to:

 - Heal the land by use of properly managed livestock to sequester carbon, improve watershed health, help farmers/ranchers be more successful and create healthier ecosystems.